Importance of Lightning Protection System Design

-When lightning strikes a structure with inappropriate lightning protection system, it can cause damage to the structure, its occupants and assets.
+When lightning strikes a structure with an inappropriate lightning protection system, it can cause damage to the structure, its occupants, and assets.
 These damages and failures can extend beyond the structure being struck.
-It can cause hazard, involve local environment, and breakdown of utilities in vicinity.
-The scale of hazardous consequences depends on the characteristics of structure, structures in vicinity, utilities associated to structure, shielding philosophy employed within the structure, coordination philosophy of protection system, etc. apart from characteristics of lightning flash.
+It can cause a hazard, involve the local environment, and break down utilities in the vicinity.
+The scale of hazardous consequences depends on the characteristics of the structure, structures in the vicinity, utilities associated with the structure, shielding philosophy employed within the structure, and coordination philosophy of the lightning protection system.
+Apart from the characteristics of a lightning flash.

 Types of Damages

-Apart from loss to human life, lightning causes damage to structure, public utilities and cultural heritage.
-This involves flashes to the structure, flashes near the structure, flashes to the utilities connected to the structure, flashes near the utilities connected to the structure, flashes created due to induced stresses within the structure, recoverable/unrecoverable damage to the equipment employed in the structure and data loss.
+Apart from the loss of human life, lightning causes damage to the structure, public utilities, and cultural heritage.
+This involves flashes to the structure, flashes near the structure, flashes to the utilities connected to the structure, flashes near the utilities connected to the structure flashes created due to induced stresses within the structure, recoverable/unrecoverable damage to the equipment employed in the structure, and data loss.

 What is a Lightning Protection System?

-The lightning protection system (LPS) comprises of air termination, down conduction, earthing, equipotential bonding, surge protection system and fail-safe scheme during lightning condition.
+The lightning protection system (LPS) comprises air termination, down conduction, earthing, equipotential bonding, a surge protection system, and a fail-safe scheme during lightning conditions.

 Safety through design

-Apart from ensuring protection to people and services connected to the structure, LPS ensures protection against direct and indirect lightning strikes to structure and high value assets vulnerable to failure due to surge caused by lightning originated electromagnetic pulse (LEMP).
-This can be achieved by proper assessment during design conforming to:
+Apart from ensuring protection to people and services connected to the structure, LPS ensures protection against direct and indirect lightning strikes to structures and high-value assets vulnerable to failure due to surges caused by lightning-originated electromagnetic pulse (LEMP).
+This can be achieved by a proper assessment during design conforming to the:

 - Risk Assessment calculations as per IEC 62305-2